daniloichaves/webdriver-testng-archetype/README.md

 Driver capabilities can be tuned in the files `src/test/resources/*.capabilities`.

-Project Docker Selenium Hub Configuration
+Enviroment Docker Selenium Hub Configuration
 -----------------------------------

-The project use docker for create a enviroment and test yout aplicação when you use localhost instance, The file `docker-compose` is a configuration of oficial image for create this enviroment:
+The enviroment use docker for create a enviroment and test yout aplicação when you use localhost instance, The file `docker-compose` is a configuration of oficial image for create this enviroment:

  Selenium-hub